Program Chair Responsibilities

 The PC should ensure all papers receive proper consideration.
 Towards this goal, the PC should:

-- Continue to use the double-blind reviewing process.
+- Continue to use the dual-anonymous reviewing process.

 - Specifically examine papers with outlying or otherwise disparate reviews - the reviewing software can aid in identifying such papers.